earthly/website/blog/_posts/2021-10-22-bash-string.md

 /Applications /Library /System /Users /Volumes /bin /cores /dev /etc /home /opt /private /sbin /tmp /usr /var begin comment block
 ```

-Without quotes bash is doing a path name expansion on `/*` and expanding it out to paths on your file system. **So you should always use double quotes if you want the literal value of a variable.**
+Without quotes, bash splits your string on whitespace and then does a pathname expansion on `/*`.
+I'm going to use whitespace splitting later on, but for now remember: **You should always use double quotes if you want the literal value of a variable.**
 </div>

 ### Bash String Length

-The `"$var"` syntax is called variable expansion in bash.
-It can also be written as `"${var}"` and that syntax allows you to do some powerful things.
-Once of those things is to get the length of a string like so:
+The `"$var"` syntax is called variable expansion in bash and you can also write it as `"${var}"`.
+This expansion syntax allows you to do some powerful things such .
+Once of those things is getting the length of a string:

 ``` bash
 $ words="here are some words"
 $ echo "'$words' is ${#words} characters long
 ```

 ``` ini
 'here are some words' is 19 characters long
 ```

 ## Bash SubString

-If I need to get a portion of an existing string then the Bash parameter expansion substring syntax is here to help.
+If I need to get a portion of an existing string, then the substring syntax of parameter expansion is here to help.

 The format you use for this is `${string:position:length}`.